 - by a Bidder registering to use our website;

 - by a Buyer taking part in an auction; and

 - by a Seller when any goods are accepted for auction.

 - We act throughout only as agents for the Seller (except where we are stated specifically wholly or partly to own any lot as principal).
 We do not act as agent for any Bidder or Buyer unless we specifically agree otherwise in writing.

 - We accept no personal liability for any contract made at or prior to any auction between a Seller and a Buyer or in respect of the sale of any item offered in any of our auctions and as such we are not responsible for any default by Seller or Buyer.
-However, since we facilitate all sales as agent, we are the appropriate point of contact for any Buyer who has a concern about any sale.
+However, since we facilitate all sales as an agent, we are the appropriate point of contact for any Buyer who has a concern about any sale.

 Entering the Auction

-- Unless otherwise agreed us in writing, no Goods shall be deemed accepted into any auction unless and until the Seller has:-
+- Unless otherwise agreed with us in writing, no Goods shall be deemed accepted into any auction unless and until the Seller has:-

 - Delivered the Goods to the relevant Premises;